Minnesota State Mankato ousts Gophers from Frozen Four, will play Denver for its first title

 For the first time as a Division I program, the Mavericks will play for the national championship.
 They'll face Denver, a 3-2 overtime winner over Michigan, in Saturday's 7 p.m.
 (Central) title game.

+"We've just got a lot of very passionate people that have supported us for a while,'' Hastings said.
+"It was great to be able to pay them back a little bit tonight.''

 Benton Maass and Reggie Lutz scored second-period goals, Ondrej Pavel, David Silye and Brendan Furry scored in the third, and Dryden McKay made 16 saves as the Mavericks (38-5) won in their 18th consecutive game.
-Minnesota State's relentless forecheck made things difficult for Minnesota all night in front of 17,850.
+Minnesota State's relentless forecheck made things difficult for Minnesota all night in front of a sold-out crowd of 17,850.

 The Gophers (26-13) got a first-period goal from freshman Matthew Knies.
 Goalie Justen Close stopped 26 shots for the Gophers, who were in the Frozen Four for the first time since 2014.
 Coach Bob Motzko's team finishes the season with the accomplishments of a Big Ten regular-season title and the Worcester (Mass.)
 Regional crown, but the Gophers fell short of the goal of a national championship.